 - 5.1.
-Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, you have the right to cancel your contract with the Trust for up to 14 working days from the day after you have accepted the offer of a place on a course with us. - 5.2.
-You can do this by using the model cancellation form at the end of this document, by emailing us at academichub@tavi-port.nhs.uk, or by post to:
+Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, you have the right to cancel your contract with the Trust for up to 14 days from the day after you have accepted the offer of a place on a course with us. - 5.2.
+You can do this by emailing us at academichub@tavi-port.nhs.uk or by post to: